 - Bonus.
 Many jobs include an opportunity to earn an annual bonus, which can sometimes comprise a significant portion of one’s total annual compensation.
 It’s important to understand expectations around bonuses as well as how they are determined.

 - Higher education benefits.
 Student loan repayment assistance and tuition reimbursement for ongoing education are two types of benefits that are growing in popularity.

 - Other financial benefits.
 Many employers offer discounted gym memberships, public transportation or parking reimbursements, overtime pay, and other financial benefits.

 - Additional considerations.
-These can include job location, the ability to telecommute, flexible work hours, vacation and family leave, job growth opportunities, and others.
+These can include job location, the ability to work remotely, flexible work hours, vacation and family leave, job growth opportunities, and others.

-As you can see, there are many possible components of a job offer and benefits package, which can vary widely.
+As you can see, there are many possible components of a job offer and benefits package, and they can vary widely.
 It’s important to spend time understanding your specific job offer(s) and make sure you are comparing the totality of different offers and not just salaries.

 In addition to the information here, there are many resources available to help individuals understand benefits packages.
 Some of these include the following: